pivotal/docs-tap/application-accelerator/provenance.hbs.md

 files when you generate a new project.
 Observer sends this information to the CloudEvent Handler to store `AppAcceleratorRuns`.

 Each `AppAcceleratorRuns` data entry has a unique `guid`.
-The `guid` includes information about the Git repository including, `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and `AppAcceleratorSubpath`.
+The `guid` contains information about the Git repository including, `AppAcceleratorRepoURL`, `AppAcceleratorRevision`, and, `AppAcceleratorSubpath`.
 You can point multiple `AppAcceleratorFragments` entries to the same `AppAcceleratorRuns` entry.
 You can also associate an `AppAcceleratorRuns` with one `AppAcceleratorSource`, also known as `Commit`.

-There is one AppAcceleratorRun for each invocation of an accelerator, including version information about which accelerator was used.
+There is one `AppAcceleratorRuns` for each invocation of an accelerator, including version information about which accelerator was used.

 ### <a id='appacceleratorfragments'></a> AppAcceleratorFragments (alpha)